Felix273/stecCA/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Getting the CA up and running is fairly easy if you pay attention in following these little steps, the guide and the scripts are assuming that you are using a Windows Operating system.
+Getting the CA up and running is fairly easy if you pay attention in following these little steps, the guide and the scripts are assuming that you are using a Linux Operating system.

 ### Prerequisites